excaliburjs/Excalibur/src/engine/Docs/Cameras.md

 Cameras can implement a number of strategies to track, follow, or exhibit custom behavior in relation to a target.
 A common reason to use a strategy is to have the [[Camera]] follow an [[Actor]].

-In order to user the different built in strategies, you can access `Camera.strategy`
+In order to user the different built-in strategies, you can access `Camera.strategy`

 Lock the camera exactly to the center of the actor's bounding box
 ```typescript